serverfarmer/heartbeat-linux/README.md

 Heartbeat can work with any monitoring/alerting system, that supports http(s) keyword monitoring, including:
 - public: StatusCake, Uptimerobot, Pingdom etc.
 - local: Nagios, Icinga, Zabbix, PRTG etc.

+This versions is compatible with:
+- Linux (all distributions, possibly except some minimal ones)
+- FreeBSD 9.x or later
+- NetBSD 6.x or later

 ## Installation